 energy-collaboration-agreement

-TEP, City Pursue Energy Collaboration Agreement
+TEP, City Agree on Energy Collaboration Agreement

 Working together to support shared community goals